Jess Park: 2023–24

 In September 2023, Park was nominated for the North West Football Awards Rising Star award.
 On 11 October, in the 2023–24 League Cup, she scored the opening goal against former club Everton in a 2–1 win, followed by an equaliser against Liverpool leading to a 4–3 victory on 8 November.

 In the quarter-finals of the tournament on 7 February 2024, Park provided an assist to Yui Hasegawa for the winning goal against Tottenham Hotspur.
 Nine days later, in her first start of the WSL season, Park played an integral role in ending Chelsea's 22–match winning run at home, dispossessing captain Erin Cuthbert in order to provide the assist for Bunny Shaw to secure a 1–0 away win, and consequently help City to level on points with Chelsea at the top of the table.
 Park was described by The Guardian as City's "surprise revelation", and by Goal.com as a "live wire both in and out of possession".

 2024–25

 For September 2024, Park's long-range goal against Arsenal was voted as the WSL Goal of Month.
-On 3 November, she scored another long-range goal from approximately 25-30 yards out, described as "an unstoppable strike" that curled into the top corner, putting City ahead against Crystal Palace.
+On 3 November, she scored another long-range goal from approximately 25–30 yards out, described as "an unstoppable strike" that curled into the top corner, putting City ahead against Crystal Palace.

 Manchester United

+2025–26

 On 4 September 2025, it was announced that Park had signed for Manchester United on a four-year deal.
 After making her debut in the opening WSL match of the season against Leicester City on 7 September, she scored her first goal for United a week later in a 5–1 win against London City Lionesses.
+In October, having scored twice against Everton as a substitute, BBC Sport described Park as flourishing alongside teammate Ella Toone and as a "key figure for [manager] Marc Skinner".
+Former England striker Ellen White remarked that her role in the team appears freer than it was at Manchester City.
+Following her move to United, Park played more frequently from the left wing and with increased freedom to roam, with Park saying "I have just enjoyed having that freedom.
+For sure, I can score and assist goals, but I'll play wherever on the pitch.
+I'm not bothered here."

+Park was awarded the WSL Goal of the Month for her contribution against Aston Villa in January 2026.
+The following month, United beat Atlético Madrid 2–0 to reach the quarter-finals of the 2025–26 UEFA Champions League, with Park scoring a stunning long range effort into the top corner, the second goal to secure a 5–0 victory on aggregate.
+At the end of the season, Park won both the Player of the Year and Players' Player of the Year awards for the club and was later named in the PFA WSL Team of the Year.